aosar/devscripts/Powershell/README.md

 Some powershell scripts.
-Excuse the mild syntax inconsistencies.
-I previously worked with bash and JS and was writing these pretty quickly.
-PowerShell's naming conventions aren't obvious at a glance, either.
+Excuse the syntax inconsistencies.
+I've most recently worked with bash and JS, and was writing these quickly.